Registering Your Pet

 - If your dog is NOT spayed/neutered (fixed)--$55

 - If your cat is NOT spayed/neutered (fixed)--$30

-PLEASE NOTE: There is now a $600 fine for pets that are not vaccinated against rabies and registered with the County.
+PLEASE NOTE: There is a $300 fine for pets that are not vaccinated against rabies and a $300 fine for pets that are not registered with the County.